X278-2016/team-3/existing_code/manatee/README.md

 1. Clone the repo

-2. Follow the instructions at [JHipster-Installation][] to install Java, Gradle, Git, Node.js, Yeoman, Bower, Grunt and JHipster.
+2. Follow the instructions from Jhipster Website to install Java, Gradle, Git, Node.js, Yeoman, Bower, Grunt and JHipster.

 3. Install MySQL and create a new database called `manatee`.